 Early detection and diagnosis of breast cancer can significantly improve a person’s outlook.

-However, these figures are only estimates, and experts have based them on data from 2010–2016.
-Importantly, cancer treatments are advancing all the time, and each person’s outlook is different.
+However, these figures are only estimates, and experts based them on data from 2010–2017.
+Importantly, cancer treatments are advancing all of the time, and each person’s outlook is different.

 Tumor size is an important factor when doctors are determining the stage of a person’s breast cancer.
 However, healthcare professionals also take into account several other factors, including: